A Bit of History & More Practice

 One of the first internet memes to gain widespread popularity was the “Dancing Baby” in 1996.
 The Dancing Baby was a 3D animation of a baby that appeared in a television show called “Ally McBeal.”
 The animation was manipulated and turned into a looping GIF that was shared online.
 The Dancing Baby became a viral sensation, and its popularity sparked the creation of other memes like “All Your Base Are Belong to Us”

 Over the years, memes have evolved into a complex and multifaceted form of communication.
 Today, memes are often used to convey complex emotions, comment on current events, and even express political views.
-Memes are a way for people to connect and communicate online, and they often reflect the cultural and social trends of the moment.

 One of the most fascinating aspects of memes is the way they spread and evolve.
 Memes are often created by one person, but they can quickly be adopted and transformed by others.
 Memes can go through a process of evolution as they are shared and re-shared, with each iteration adding new layers of meaning and humor.